isovector/sandymaguire.me/site/posts/2019-11-03-book-mechanics.markdown

 point of view.
 Doing so requires a deep understanding of what you want to teach, but it requires a *deeper* understanding of the way that they see the world.
 It's okay --- and natural --- to be a little fuzzy on what you're going to write about.
-That part comes from actually writing it.
+That part gets solved by actually writing it.
 But you need to understand your friend well enough that you can frame the problem and motivate the solution in language that they can understand.

 ## Promise Yourself to Get It Done